euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/sweep.md

 cache.
 Julia must be started with more than one thread (`julia -t auto`) for the solves to overlap; with a single thread the sweep runs serially and says so.

 ## How much does concurrency actually buy?
-On CPU, up to ~1.8×; on one GPU, nothing
+Up to ~3× on CPU, up to ~1.7× on a datacenter GPU

 The answer depends entirely on the device, so both halves are given below.
 Same protocol throughout: all eight transformations, interleaved A/B rounds with a full